 What is Teochew puppetry?

-The history of Teochew iron-rod puppetry began in the Central Plains VIV_4252of China as shadow puppets.
+The history of Teochew iron-rod puppetry began in the Central Plains of China as shadow puppets.
 These shadow puppets were two-dimensional, made of dried leather strips and controlled with three long iron-rods attached to the arms and the torso.
 During the Southern Song period (11271279 CE), refugees fleeing south away from the instability and barbarian invasions of the time brought the art to the Chaozhou (or Teochew) region.
 There, it adopted many aspects of the rich local operatic tradition.

 From the Qing dynasty onwards (c.
 17th-century), in order to improve its visual impact, these shadow puppeteers experimented with removing the white screen (usually paper) between the audience and the puppets, so that the puppets became directly visible.
 To take full advantage of the greater dynamism this allows, the puppets became three-dimensional, first with hay, then more robust wooden bodies.
 These puppets have, however, retained the method of control of their shadow puppet antecedents that are their most unique feature, hence their classification as ?iron-rod? puppets.